sagar98/SelectiveRecycleViewInBottomSheetDialog/README.md

 Here, you need to pass five parameters to ```CustomBottomSheetDialogClass()```.
 <br> 1st is ActivityContext,<br>
 2nd is extended interface listener context,<br>
-3rd is title string which will displayed as bottomsheet title and we will use same string to differentiate between multiple BottomsheetDialog responses.<br>
+3rd is title string which will be displayed as bottomsheet title and we will use same string to differentiate between multiple BottomsheetDialog responses.<br>
 4th is actual list of items- ArrayList<SelectionListObject><br>
 5th is "isMultiSelectAllowed" boolean value.<br>